 If you come across a client who you’re not a good fit for, be ready to refer them to another freelancer or agency.
 While it might seem counterintuitive to end a relationship with a client before even getting started, it can actually help build trust—which can pay off later on.

 Setting up these client management systems now, no matter where you are in your business is going to be so important.
 From their first impression, through monthly calls, you can ensure a successful client relationship!
-In my course, The Creative VA Academy Masterclass, I have a whole module just on client management.
+In my course, The Creative VA Academy School, I have a whole module just on client management.
 It goes over how to onboard your clients to ensure a successful working relationship, as well as how to set up client communication.
 Plus, I show you how to organize client work!
 This is the only online course for Creative Virtual Assistants, just like you!